Articles & Reading

 Strong data cultures are built when people feel invited into the process rather than intimidated by it.

-Read Original Article →
+Read original article →

 What to Do When You Have a Bad Boss

-This article examines how difficult leadership dynamics affect trust, communication, morale, and professional growth within organizations.
+How difficult leadership dynamics affect trust, communication, morale, and professional growth within organizations.

 My Reflection

-Read Original Article →
+Read original article →